-As England’s third-largest football stadium after Wembley and Old Trafford, and home to Arsenal Football Club, one of the capital’s most renowned football teams, Emirates Stadium is a top choice for those looking to soak up the atmosphere of a British football match.
-Opening its doors in 2006, the state-of-the-art stadium was designed by HOK Sport and cost an impressive £390 million to build, with seats for up to 60,365 fans.
+As home to Arsenal Football Club, one of England’s most renowned football teams, and the country’s third-largest football stadium after Wembley and Old Trafford, Emirates Stadium is a top choice for those looking to soak up the atmosphere of a British football (soccer) match.

-Touring the landmark stadium is also a popular choice for fans, offering the chance to explore the changing rooms, complete with luxury hydrotherapy spas, walk through the players’ tunnel onto the pitch and stand in Arsenal Manager Arsène Wenger's spot in the dugout.
+Watching Arsenal play at their home stadium is an unforgettable experience for football enthusiasts, and tickets for Premier League matches are highly sought-after.
+Touring the landmark stadium is also a popular choice for fans, offering the chance to explore the changing rooms, complete with luxury hydrotherapy spas; walk through the players’ tunnel onto the pitch; and stand in the Arsenal manager's spot in the dugout.